-DS 4329, DISABILITY & WORK, 3 Hours.
+DS 4329.
+DISABILITY & WORK.
+3 Hours.

 Explores the complex relationship between disability and work within the United States from a current and historical perspective.
-Topics include study of the Americans with Disabilities Act; research on the diversity, population, and changes in proportions of people with disabilities; employment rates and experiences of people with disabilities; attitudes and perspectives surrounding and affecting the employment opportunities and experiences of people with disabilities; and ways to provide inclusive, non-discriminatory workplaces.
+Topics include study of the Americans with Disabilities Act; research on the diversity, population, and changes in proportions of people with disabilities; employment rates and experiences of people with disabilities; attitudes and perspectives surrounding and affecting the employment opportunities and experiences of people with disabilities; attitudes non-discriminatory workplaces.
 Offered as MANA 4329 and DS 4329; credit will only be granted once.
 Prerequisite: 60 hours or MANA 4326 or Disability Studies permission.